 Gough Lab

 Thanks for visiting!
 Here, you will find information about our research in plant physiological and ecosystem ecology.
-Our emphasis is on understanding how climate, disturbance, succession, and ecosystem structure affect leaf to ecosystem-scale function, with a focus on forest and wetland carbon cycling.
-Currently, we seek undergraduate student collaborators to conduct Department of Energy (DOE), National Science Foundation (NSF), and NASA supported research at VCU's Rice Rivers Center, and the University of Michigan Biological Station.
+We study how climate, disturbance, succession, and ecosystem structure affect leaf to ecosystem-scale processes, with a focus on forest and wetland carbon cycling.
+We are hiring undergraduate student research collaborators for the 2026 field season to conduct Department of Energy (DOE), National Science Foundation (NSF), and NASA supported research at VCU's Rice Rivers Center and the University of Michigan Biological Station.
 Please contact Chris.

 NEWS